 Unlike old and established websites, new ones have a relatively low aDR (Domain Rating).
 Partnering up with these websites won’t have a big impact on your ranking.
 Thus, it’s not worth the risk.

 Related reads: One Way Link Building: All You Need to Know

 How to Do Link Exchange Today: The Right Way

-To get the most SEO value out of your reciprocal links, you should earn them the right way.
+To get the most from Link exchange for SEO value, you should earn them the right way.
 In this section, we will discuss how you can do it properly.